ocaml/ocaml.org/data/tutorials/lg_01_functional_programming.md

 - Domains-based support for multi-core hardware architectures
 - Distributed computing using effect-handlers

+Don't worry if those terms aren't making sense, yet.
+They are detailed in others documents.
+This is just a list of keywords.

 It is important to remember that all the features of OCaml are either built on top of functional programming or meant to support it.
 Most mainstream languages derive from the imperative programming paradigm, to which either structured or